astronomer/docs/astro/runtime-release-notes.md

 :::warning

-Due to an [issue related to using custom plugins in Airflow](https://github.com/apache/airflow/pull/39167), you might experience an error when you run this version of Astro Runtime locally using the Astro CLI.
+Due to an [issue related to using custom FAB actions in Airflow plugins](https://github.com/apache/airflow/issues/39144), you might experience an error when you run this version of Astro Runtime locally using the Astro CLI.
 To resolve this issue, either upgrade directly to Astro Runtime 11.3.0 or set `AIRFLOW__ASTRONOMER__UPDATE_CHECK_INTERVAL=0` in your Astro project `.env` file.

 :::